AVA-AVD: Audio-Visual Speaker Diarization in the Wild: Experiments

-{\bf Robustness against increasing missing rates.} AVA-AVD has off-screen speakers, the original missing faces in AVA-AVD account for 50\%.
-To investigate the models' robustness against missing faces, we further synthesize {\it additional} missing faces with a certain probability (missing rate) and evaluate the diarization performance.
-All of the parameters are fixed during evaluation.
-Fig.~\ref{fig:missing} shows that our AVR-Net has the best performance when missing rate is smaller than 0.8.
-However, when the missing rate increases further, GMU is better than our model.
-The main reason is that during training, the missing probability is set to 50\%, it is suboptimal for higher missing rates.
-The average values are summarized in Table~\ref{tab:baseline}, although our model cannot outperform GMU under high missing rates, the average SPKE 19.45 and average DER 22.37 are still the {\bf best}.
+{\bf Robustness against increasing missing face.} AVA-AVD has a large number of off-screen speakers, the original missing faces in AVA-AVD account for 50\%.
+To investigate the robustness of models against missing faces, we further synthesize {\it additional} missing faces with a certain probability (missing rate) and evaluate the diarization performance.
+Figure~\ref{fig:missing} shows that our AVR-Net performs best when the missing rate is less than 80\%.
+When the missing rate increases further, GMU is slightly better than ours, but both ours and GMU outperform other methods.
+The average values are summarized in Table~\ref{subtab:baseline}.
+Although our model cannot outperform GMU under high missing rates (>=80\%), the average SPKE 19.45 and average DER 22.37 are still the lowest, showing the robustness of AVR-Net against missing faces.